Unlucky-Life/ankimon/README.md

   - `name/branch-name`
   - e.g. If I am adding changes to achievement display, I named it as `h0tp/achievements-new-look`

-  `main` is used to get changes from branches (after testing), and `upstream` will be used to send code to the official Ankimon repository.
+  `main` is used to get changes from branches (after testing), it combines all the new changes to be combined into a "release".

 - **Pull Requests:** After making your changes, open a Pull Request (PR) to merge your branch into the `main` branch.
   Add a clear description of your changes in the PR.